 It’s time—you’ve watched a ton of videos, read all the blog posts, and drooled over the gorgeous pictures of acrylic poured paintings.
 So why haven’t you done your first poured painting yet?
 Maybe you’re worried about what it will look like, the costs, or what someone else may think?

 First off, just breathe.
 I’ll walk you through your first pour with a few helpful tips.
-First tip; don’t expect amazing results in the beginning.
+First tip: don’t expect amazing results in the beginning.
 Mind you, it may be that your first pour is absolutely gorgeous, but don’t be crushed if it’s not what you expected.
-This is the time to practice, learn how to mix your paints, which brands you like, color combinations you prefer, etc.
+This is the time to practice, learn how to mix your paints, determine which brands of paints you like, mediums that work for you, color combinations you prefer, etc.

 Supplies I Used:

 - Artist Loft (in Titanium White and Mars Black)

 - Craft Smart (in Metallic Sapphire, Metallic Amethyst, and Metallic Aquamarine)